michaeltelford/broken_link_finder/README.md

 ## Usage

-Below is a sample script which crawls a website and outputs its broken links to a file.
+Below is a simple script which crawls a website and outputs its broken links to STDOUT.

 > main.rb